ClickHouse/ClickHouse/docs/en/getting_started/example_datasets/nyc_taxi.md

 The following server was used:

-Two Intel(R) Xeon(R) CPU E5-2650 v2 @ 2.60GHz, 16 physical kernels total,
+Two Intel(R) Xeon(R) CPU E5-2650 v2 @ 2.60GHz, 16 physical kernels total,128 GiB RAM,8x6 TB HD on hardware RAID-5
-128 GiB RAM,
-8x6 TB HD on hardware RAID-5

 Execution time is the best of three runsBut starting from the second run, queries read data from the file system cache.
 No further caching occurs: the data is read out and processed in each run.